 Find the Cheapest Pet Insurance Quotes in Your Area

-Pet insurance is meant to protect owners from paying exorbitant medical bills when their pet gets injured or falls sick.
-While convenient for your peace of mind, pet care policies can also cost hundreds or even thousands of dollars a year.
+Pet insurance is meant to protect owners from paying exorbitant medical bills when their pet gets injured or falls ill.
+While convenient for your peace of mind, pet-care policies can also cost hundreds or even thousands of dollars a year.
 If you're financially secure enough to pay a large sum out of pocket for emergency pet care, you can probably do without insurance.
 But if you wouldn't be able to pay thousands for an unexpected treatment, you should consider taking out an insurance policy.

-|Condition||Most common in...||Treatment||Annual Insurance Cost||Yearly Savings|
+|Condition||Most common in...||Treatment||Annual insurance cost||Yearly savings|

 |Acute kidney failure||Cats||$15,000||$300||$11,600|

 The cost of pet insurance varies depending on where you live, your pet's age and breed, and the level of coverage you want.
-In most cases, you'll end up paying between $25 and $70 to insure your dog, and between $10 and $40 to insure your cat.
+In most cases, you'll end up paying between $25 and $70 a month to insure your dog and between $10 and $40 a month to insure your cat.